jjosef/weather-app/README.md

 [superagent](https://visionmedia.github.io/superagent/) is my goto HTTP wrapper for both front and backend development.
 I'm not creating a backend component in this example, but it would be useful for a simple user manager and location storage.

 [weather-icons](https://erikflowers.github.io/weather-icons/) a simple library of weather-related icons to spice up the app a little bit.
 This is a weird package, you need to install it from the github repo and not npm.

+[prettier](https://prettier.io/) I like prettier.
+It is opinionated but I enjoy it and works well with Code and TypeScript.

 # Deploying